Learning in two-player games between transparent opponents: Social dilemmas with opponent transparency

 \subsubsection{Outcomes as a function of the opponent learning rate}

 Fig.~\ref{fig:chk_by_eta} shows the results of both learners using ever larger values of $\eta_A=\eta_B=\eta$ (while holding $\delta_A=\delta_B=1$ constant).
 For sufficiently small values of $\eta$, one of the players will always cooperate while their opponent will always defect.
-For some intermediate values of $\eta$, mutual cooperation becomes the most likely outcome for two LOLA learners.
-Two SOS learners by contrast do not achieve a high probability of mutual cooperation for any value of $\eta$, and for sufficiently large values of $\eta$, disaster strikes with both players defecting and receiving the lowest possible payoff $S=-30$.
+For two LOLA learners (top), there are intermediate values of $\eta$ for which mutual cooperation becomes the most likely outcome.
+For two SOS learners (bottom), the outcome probabilities never differ significantly from the $\eta=0$ baseline (C/D and D/C with equal probability).

+So far we considered the ``exact'' version of LOLA and SOS, i.e. Eqs.~(\ref{eq:lola_exact}) and (\ref{eq:sos_exact}), respectively.
+However, when these algorithms were originally introduced in \citet{foerster18} and \citet{letcher18}, respectively, their first-order versions Eqs.~(\ref{eq:lola_1st_order}) and (\ref{eq:sos_1st_order}) were proposed.
+We find that the outcome probabilities in the game of chicken change drastically (for large $\eta$) when using these first-order versions, see Fig.~\ref{fig:chk_by_eta_1st}.

-For large enough $\eta$, SOS learners display ``arrogant behavior'' in that they expect that them defecting will compel their opponent to cooperate.
+When using these first-order approximations and large enough $\eta$, LOLA and SOS learners display ``arrogant behavior'' in that they expect that them defecting will compel their opponent to cooperate.
 This is especially noteworthy since SOS was specifically designed to avoid such arrogant behavior.
 The reason why SOS does not manage to avoid arrogant behavior here is that the SOS gradient $\xi_{\text{SOS},A}$ is designed to have non-negative inner product with the Look Ahead gradient $\xi_{\text{LA},A}$ (see Appendix~\ref{app:sos}), not necessarily with the naive gradient $\xi_{\text{naive},A}$.
 If both players are defecting, the naive gradient will point towards defecting less, but the Look Ahead gradient might (for large enough $\eta$) not, since it anticipates the opponent defecting less.
 This provides a clear example in which incorrectly anticipating one's opponent proves harmful.